department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 ## What should I expect if I request a call with a senior reviewer?

-If you request an informal conference with a senior reviewer, they’ll call the phone number that you or your representative provided on the Higher-Level Review form to schedule a time to discuss your case with you.
+If you request an informal conference with a senior reviewer, they’ll call the phone number that you or your representative provide to schedule a time to discuss your case with you.
 During the call, you and/or your representative can talk about why you think the decision should be changed and identify errors.

 **Note:** The senior reviewer will try to reach you or your representative by phone, and if no one answers, they’ll leave a voicemail.
 If the senior reviewer is unable to leave a message or make contact after 2 attempts, they'll proceed with their review and issue a decision.

 ## How do I request a Higher-Level Review?

-Depending on the type of benefit claim, you can use our online Higher-Level Review request tool, submit a paper form by mail or fax, or drop it off in person at a regional benefit office near you.
+Depending on the type of benefit claim, you can use our online request tool, submit a paper form by mail or fax, or drop it off in person at a regional office near you.

 ### Online
-TO request a Higher-Level Review for compensation or pension claims, you can use our online request tool.
-This online option is only available for compensation and pension claims.
+TO request a Higher-Level Review for a disability claim, you can use our online request tool.
+This online option is only available for disability claims.

 <!-- Widget code -->
 <div data-widget-type="higher-level-review-status" data-widget-timeout="20">